Every Place in Kansas

 Alma Wabaunsee Current Town 1863-Present County seat.
 Founded in 1857, it was named for a city in Germany from which many of its first settlers had come.
 It was located in Alma Township on the Chicago and Rock Island Railroad in 1887.

-Almena Norton Current Town This town grew up around the homestead of James & Mary Brown Hall south of Prairie Dog Creek circa 1871.
+Almena Norton Current Town This town grew around the homestead of James and Mary Brown Hall south of Prairie Dog Creek in 1871.

 Alpha McPherson Lost Town 1880-1897